 11. You have to love stickers

 I personally love stickers, but you don’t have to.
 Stickers can be kinda pricy, and sometimes they seem like a wasteful purchase because I am so picky about which stickers I actually decide to use.
-If you don’t like buying stickers or you think they look weird in bullet journals than you don’t need any.
+If you don’t like buying stickers or you think they look weird in bullet journals, then you don’t need any.

 12. You have to be skilled at photography

-Have you seen BUJO spreads that encompass a beautiful collage?
+Have you seen bullet journal spreads that encompass a beautiful collage?
 Spoiler alert!
 These photos were generally not taken by the bullet journaler themselves.
 Stock photos are available for free and can be printed and used in your journal to spice things up.
 Try a site like unsplash.com

 13. It has to be perfect

 Every time I enter a bullet journal group on Facebook, I see someone share that they are too scared to get started.
 I will admit that it is a daunting task.
 You have seen a lot of amazing spreads, and you want yours to be just as perfect.
-But it won’t be no matter how much you try.
+It won’t be no matter how much you try.
 But good news: mistakes are a good thing!
 Please don’t let that prevent you from starting.
 The only way to get better is to try and try again, mistakes and all.

 14. You have to post pictures of your work

 No one ever has to see your bullet journal.
-It does not have to be picture perfect for it to perfectly functional.
+It does not have to be picture perfect for it to be perfectly functional.
 Therefore, when you start bullet journaling, you should focus on enjoying the creative journey instead of creating a picture-perfect spread.
 However, if you do create something amazing and you want to share, we want to see it!
-Tag @little_coffee_fox because we would love to see your efforts!
+Tag @little_coffee_fox because we would love to see your journal!

-15. You have to have a BUJO tribe
+15. You have to have a bullet journal tribe